-Along with Altenberg, Herrenberg, Kapellenberg, Klosterberg, Rosenberg and Sonnenberg, the name is one of the most common designations for individual sites in Germany.
-It occurs about 50 times in 8 of the 13 growing areas (see last paragraph).
-This makes Kirchberg the second most common name for single vineyard sites in Germany.
-The reason for this can be seen in the many vineyard holdings of the church over the centuries.
+Along with Altenberg, Herrenberg, Kapellenberg, Klosterberg, Rosenberg and Sonnenberg, the designation is one of the most common single-vineyard designations in Germany.
+It occurs around 50 times in 8 of the 13 growing regions (see then last paragraph).
+This makes Kirchberg the second most common single vineyard name in Germany.
+The reason can be seen in the many vineyard possessions of the church over the centuries.

-The vineyards, which face south-southwest and, in a small section, south-east, with a slope gradient of 10 to 35%, comprise around 90 hectares of vineyards on shell limestone soils.
-Müller-Thurgau and black Riesling, for example, are cultivated here.
+The vineyards, which face south-southwest and, in a small section, southeast, with slopes ranging from 10 to 35%, cover about 90 hectares of vines on shell limestone soils.
+Müller-Thurgau and Schwarzriesling, for example, are cultivated here.
 Members of the WG Tauberfranken, for example, have shares in the site.

-On the top of the Kirchberg is the cultivated Kirchberghäuschen.
-The vineyard, which is oriented from south to west and has a slope inclination of 10 to 30%, comprises almost five hectares of vineyards on skeleton-rich granite weathered soil.
+The Kirchberghäuschen is located on the summit of the Kirchberg.
+The vineyard, which faces south to west and has a slope of 10 to 30%, covers almost five hectares of vineyards on skeleton-rich granite weathered soil.
 Riesling is the main variety cultivated here.
-The Bensheim winery, for example, has a share in the site.
+The winery of the town of Bensheim, for example, has a share in the site.

-The vineyards, which are oriented to the south to south-east with a gradient of 10 to 40%, comprise 17 hectares of vineyard area.
-These consist of weathered rock soils with a very high stone content and loam.
-The Prinz...
+The south to south-east facing vineyards with 10 to 40% slopes cover 17 hectares of vineyards.
+These consist of rock weathering soils with a very high stone content and hanging loam.
+The Prinz Salm winery,...